imprvhub/analyzemydream/src/data/markdown-files/terms.md

 ## Disclaimer of Warranties

-Dream Insights is provided "as is" and "as available" without warranties of any kind, either express or implied.
+AnalyzeMyDream is provided "as is" and "as available" without warranties of any kind, either express or implied.
 We do not warrant that the service will be uninterrupted or error-free.

 ## Limitation of Liability

-To the maximum extent permitted by law, Dream Insights shall not be liable for any indirect, incidental, special, or consequential damages arising out of or in connection with your use of the service.
+To the maximum extent permitted by law, AnalyzeMyDream shall not be liable for any indirect, incidental, special, or consequential damages arising out of or in connection with your use of the service.

 ## Governing Law

-These terms are governed by and construed in accordance with the laws of the jurisdiction in which Dream Insights operates, without regard to its conflict of law principles.
+These terms are governed by and construed in accordance with the laws of the jurisdiction in which AnalyzeMyDream operates, without regard to its conflict of law principles.

 ## Contact Information